DeWanna Bonner Out, Aari McDonald In: Fever Must Adjust After Offseason Falls Flat

 Regardless, Indiana would greatly benefit from increased forward depth.
 As of May 28, the Fever have allowed the most points inside the paint in the entire league, a 10-game stretch that highlights the frontcourt's struggles.

-According to Her Hoop Stats WNBA Salary Cap Database, the Fever have $111,945 in cap space.
-However, that's without Dantas' $100,000 on the books.
-Once Dantas returns, the Fever will not have the cap space to add a league minimum contract to the books.
+According to Her Hoop Stats WNBA Salary Cap Database, the Fever have $111,945 in cap space and one more roster spot once Dantas returns to the team.

-Unless they're willing to waive Turner's $85,000 contract, Indiana won't have much of an avenue to make a long-term addition.

-Parting ways with yet another piece of the big offseason plan isn't ideal, but it could be necessary if the Fever seek to bolster their depth for a potential playoff run.
-Indiana needs to tighten up their interior defense, and Turner hasn't provided much, averaging just 4.1 minutes in 11 games.
+That gives the Fever a lane to add a forward in free agency, an avenue they should be eager to pursue.
+Considering that Turner hasn't provided much, averaging just 4.1 minutes in 11 games, and Timpson has yet to crack the rotation in a significant way, it's in Indiana's best interest to scour the free agent market and bolster their frontcourt depth for a potential playoff run.

-Clark and Boston make the Fever a threat should they qualify for the postseason, but in an Eastern Conference that boasts both the Atlanta Dream and the reigning champion New York Liberty, Indiana can't afford to sit on their hands if they wish to contend come October.
+Clark and Boston make the Fever a threat should they qualify for the postseason, but amid a tough WNBA landscape featuring the reigning champion New York Liberty, the hungry Minnesota Lynx, and improved squads like the Atlanta Dream, Indiana can't afford to sit on their hands if they wish to contend come October.